man36725/Mini_Project/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H

 ## Who:
-* Small and medium size clinics Providing Covid vaccinations to patients
+* Small and medium sized clients shows interest in it

 ## What:
-* Many Clinics are not able to afford high end HMS or ERP systems and hence still depend on manual filing systems.
-During COVID vaccinations it becomes a tedious task to manage every patient with hand written file system
+* Many Clinics are not able to afford high end HMS or ERP systems and hence still depend on manual calculation playing. to make it easy and simple
 ## When:
-* This problem began in February 2021, when COVID Vaccination Drive began and small/medium clinics will soon have to administer vaccinations to people.
+* This problem began in February 2021, when COVID Vaccination Drive began and small/medium clinics will soon have to administer vaccinations to people.z
 ## Where:
 * This problem is expected to surface in all states of India.

 ## How:
-* This problem may cause ineffective vaccine management and hence there can be a huge amount of vaccine wastage.
-As per recent data in cities like Noida and Delhi till date 9%-18% vaccines have gone to waste.
+* As it is a Game if you play manually it take's a amount of time. it is a fun game mostly played by kids

 # Detail requirements
 ## High Level Requirements: